Q: What is NCCPR?

 Q: Why was NCCPR formed?

-A: The members of NCCPR believe that many children taken from their homes and placed in foster care don’t need to be there.
+A: The members of NCCPR believe that most children taken from their homes and placed in foster care don’t need to be there.
 These children could have been safely kept in their own homes.

 Q: Why is this a problem?